Form 8949 & 1099-B Issues

 Securities traders face challenges with Form 8949 and 1099-Bs over cost-basis reporting.

 Securities brokers are making advances in tax-compliance reporting.
-It’s due to Congressional legislation and implementation of IRS cost-basis reporting regulations for which phase-in commenced in 2011.
-Phase-in is almost complete:
+It’s due to Congressional legislation and implementation of IRS cost-basis reporting regulations for which phase-in commenced in 2011 and was completed in 2017.

 Form 8949 issues

-Taxpayers report proceeds, cost basis, wash sale loss and other adjustments, holding period and capital gain or loss – short term vs. long-term (held over 12 months) on Form 8949.
-According to the form’s instructions, taxpayers without wash sale and other adjustments to cost-basis may simply enter totals from broker 1099-Bs directly on Schedule D and skip filing a Form 8949.
+Taxpayers report proceeds, cost basis, wash sale loss and other adjustments, holding period and capital gain or loss – short-term vs. long-term (held over 12 months) on Form 8949.
+According to the form’s instructions, taxpayers without wash sale and other adjustments to cost-basis may merely enter totals from broker 1099-Bs directly on Schedule D and skip filing a Form 8949.
 After all, the IRS gets a copy of the 1099-B with all the details.

 But this Form 8949 instruction leads many taxpayers and tax preparers astray with taxpayers thinking they don’t have wash sales when in fact they do have many to report in compliance with IRS wash sale rules for taxpayers, which differ from IRS rules for brokers.